Deelite34/BookApp/README.md

 Tests using django unittest module can be ran with `python manage.py test`

 ## Endpoint documentation

-Steps
-1. Download schema.yml and go to https://editor.swagger.io/
+- Download schema.yml and go to https://editor.swagger.io/
-2. Import schema.yml file with file->import file
+- Import schema.yml file with file->import file

 Alternatively
-1. Copy content of schema.yml file and go to https://editor.swagger.io/
+- Copy content of schema.yml file and go to https://editor.swagger.io/
-2. Paste it in the editor on the left side
+- Paste it in the editor on the left side